MiamiOH-CSE274/Portfolio/README.md

   most appropriate?
 Carefully explain why.
 (Remember that a set doesn't have any order, and doesn't store duplicates.
 We can add items, remove items, and check to see if an item is already in the set.)

+	With this application in mind I would probably choose a hash table for the data structure.
+There is no order to a hash table, it does not store duplicates, we can search for a specific item fairly quickly and because so can add or remove an item just a quick.
+In this hash table the key and value would both just be the string we are storing.
+When adding to the table, we would hash the string to find where in the array it goes and see if it's already in that spot.
+If it is already there then we don't need to do anything.
+If something else is there we continue looking in other spots according to our collision strategy.
+If we don't find the string we are trying to add, we go and add it in the first available location according to the hash and collision strategy.
+Removing goes through the same process as adding instead we just mark the string to be removed as
+	"removed" to save time from actually deleting it.
+If we have a good hash function and leave enough memory for our table, we should be able to achieve a runtime of O(1) for every operation.

 * If I needed a data structure to store a grocery list, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.